flowjo-claytons/AutoGating-Plugin/README.md

 # AutoGating-Plugin<br>

-AutoGating-Plugin allows user to specify a percentage of population they would like to view.
-This is done on the contour scale where populations are separated from each other based on their frequency.
-This forms a visual contour plot representing the levels of frequency.
+AutoGating-Plugin allows user to isolate a percentage of a population they would like to analyze.
+This is done on a contour scale where populations are separated from each other based on their frequency.
+This forms a visual contour plot representing levels of frequency.

 ##System Requirements/Dependencies:<br>
 Developer: Java 1.6<br>